Amplitude Factorization in the Electroweak Standard Model: Strategy of factorization

-{\it Factorizing Expansion of Fully Massive Amplitudes} -- We consider a subset of diagrams (which we label by the symbolic index $s$) for a certain process in which $m$ lines referring to unresolved particles of flavors $\{g_i\}_m$ carry `soft' momenta $\{k_i\}_m$, and are emitted from or exchanged in-between a subset $h_s$ of the $n$ other external lines of flavors $\{f_i\}_n$, which carry `hard' momenta $\{q_i\}_n$.
-The subdiagrams involving the emissions and exchanges will then attach to an amplitude with on- or off-shell lines of flavor $\{f'_i\}_n$, which carry momenta $P_{i,s} = q_i + K_{i,s}$, with $K_{i,s}$ some linear combination of the emitted and exchanged momenta if $i\in h_s$, and $P_{i,s}=q_i$ if $i\notin h_s$ is an external line not connecting to an unresolved line.
-Viewing the amplitude as a vector in the space of quantum numbers (color, isospin, hypercharge and spin), we can write it as \begin{widetext}
+We consider a subset of diagrams (which we label by the symbolic index $s$) for a certain process in which $m$ lines with unresolved particles of flavors $\{g_i\}_m$ carry `soft' momenta $\{k_i\}_m$, and are emitted from, or exchanged in-between, a subset $h_s$ of the $n$ other external lines of flavors $\{f_i\}_n$, which carry `hard' momenta $\{q_i\}_n$.
+The subdiagrams involving the emissions and exchanges will then attach to an amplitude with on- or off-shell lines of flavor $\{f'_i\}_n$, which carry momenta $P_{i,s} = q_i + K_{i,s}$, with $K_{i,s}$ being some linear combination of the emitted and exchanged momenta if $i\in h_s$, and $P_{i,s}=q_i$ if $i\notin h_s$ is an external line not connecting to an unresolved line.